AdobeDocs/campaign.en/help/v8/connect/ac-ms-dyn.md

 >[!NOTE]
 >
->You need to make sure to add to the allowlist two URLs: the server URL and `login.microsoftonline.com`.
+>Make sure to add to the allowlist two URLs: the server URL and `login.microsoftonline.com`.
 To perform this, contact your Adobe representative.

 ## Synchronize enumerations{#sfdc-enum-sync}